amanojas/FirstWebsite/content/courses/example/example1.md

 Another example would be of a rational firm.
 A firm hires a worker if the marginal benefit of hiring an additional worker is greater than the marginal cost of hiring her.

 Here is the clip from popular sitcom "Seinfeld" which helps explain this concept, where Elaine has eaten 23 bad sub sandwiches and she is determined to get the 24th to get a **Free** one.
-Although this conflicts with the idea of [*The Sunk Cost Fallacy*](https://en.wikipedia.org/wiki/Sunk_cost), it describes our idea very well [Thinking at the margin](https://www.yadayadayadaecon.com/clip/88/)
+Although this conflicts with the idea of [*The Sunk Cost Fallacy*](https://en.wikipedia.org/wiki/Sunk_cost), it describes our idea very well.
+[Thinking at the margin](https://www.yadayadayadaecon.com/clip/88/)

 ### People Respond to Incentives